Adaptive Text Anonymization: Learning Privacy-Utility Trade-offs via Prompt Optimization: Task Details

 \subsection{TAB}

 The Text Anonymization Benchmark (TAB)~\cite{pilan-etal-2022-text} comprises sensitive text spans extracted from European court case documents.
 Legal texts contain personal information about parties, witnesses, and case-specific details that must be protected for publication or research use.
 Privacy is measured through recall of properly masked sensitive spans: the proportion of annotated sensitive information successfully removed or replaced.
-Utility is assessed via ROUGE-1 score, which measures lexical overlap between the sanitized and original text, serving as a proxy for content preservation.
+Utility is assessed via semantic similarity using a cross-encoder model.
 This task presents a different challenge: rather than full document rewriting, it requires precise identification and localized modification of sensitive spans while maintaining document coherence and legal semantic content.
 The structured nature of legal text and the availability of gold-standard sensitive span annotations make this task particularly suited for evaluating fine-grained anonymization precision. \begin{trainingexample}{Training Example \,|\, \textsc{TAB}} \end{trainingexample}